Saebyuckbaan/cogs121-groupc-summit/README.md

 - set up the github repository
 - wrote the skeleton code for the search page
 - styled the search page
+- set up the heroku app and deploy

 Elaine Hu:
 - wrote the schema for Mongo